 Resizing the Emulator Window

-The emulator window’s size (and the device’s corresponding representation) can be changed at any time by clicking and dragging on any of the corners or sides of the window.
+The emulator window’s size (and the device’s corresponding representation) can be changed at any time by enabling Zoom mode and clicking and dragging on any of the corners or sides of the window.

 Extended Control Options